 You may feed your chicks with lettuce like romaine lettuce high in phosphorus, potassium, vitamin K, and folate.
 Avoid feeding them with iceberg lettuce since it may cause diarrhea.

-Watermelons are good for chicks since they become an add-on source of hydration for them.
+Watermelons are good for chicks as they provide an additional source of hydration.
 Avoid feeding baby chicks with watermelon seeds.

 Tomatoes are a great source of vitamin K, folic acid, fiber, potassium, and antioxidants.
 However, the same as eggplant, its leaves, flowers, and stem are poisonous because it contains solanine.
 Make sure to serve tomatoes only and throw away its green parts.